 The Adelaide and Noarlunga weather stations were indicating ideal winds for the big Multi-Dowel Barn Door kite.
 In kph, the 10 minute average was in the teens while gusting into the 20s.

-However, by the time I got the camera in the air I knew the thermals would be beginning to fade.
+the time I got the camera in the air I knew the thermals would be

 A small clubhouse provided a handy verandah on which to rig the kite, away from the breeze.
 Next, the garden hose reel was installed over a large bolt at the base of a light tower.
 Sometimes there is scope for creativity in finding anchor points for your kite!